quytelda/krita-panel/outline.md

 Filter layers apply their effects to the layers underneath them.
 If you want to limit the effects to just some layers, use a group layer.

+Example: Convert a red apple into a green apple using the `Gradient Map` filter layer.

+## Colorize Mask

+The colorize mask is a special type of mask that can be used to automate coloring in line art.

+Example: Color in some pre-existing line-art.

 ## Vector Layers

 Krita supports editing vector shapes in vector layers.